 The 4th International Conference on Applied Category Theory will take place at the Computer Laboratory of the University of Cambridge on 12-16 July 2021, preceded by the Adjoint School 2021 on 5-9 July.
 This conference follows previous events at MIT, Oxford and Leiden.

-We hope to run the conference as a hybrid event, with physical attendees present in Cambridge, and other participants taking part online.
-However, due to the state of the pandemic, the possibility of in-person attendance is not yet confirmed.
-Please do not book your travel or hotel accommodation yet.
+The conference will be a hybrid event, with physical attendees present in Cambridge, and other participants taking part online.
+Due to the need for physical distancing, the number of in-person registrations will be limited, so please don't book your travel or accommodation until your registration is confirmed.

 Applied category theory is a topic of interest for a growing community of researchers, interested in studying many different kinds of systems using category-theoretic tools.
 These systems are found across computer science, mathematics, and physics, as well as in social science, linguistics, cognition, and neuroscience.
 The background and experience of our members is as varied as the systems being studied.
 The goal of Applied Category Theory is to bring researchers in the field together, disseminate the latest results, and facilitate further development of the field.